ethereum-optimism/Waffle-ERC20-Example/README.md

 ```

 ## Troubleshooting
 Not working for you?
+It might help to check out this [easy to read Diff](https://i.imgur.com/rpy2HQU.png) to show you exactly which lines you should be altering.
+You can also check out the final working result that we have added to a seperate branch [here](https://github.com/ethereum-optimism/ERC20-Example/tree/final_result)

-[Create a Github Issue](https://github.com/ethereum-optimism/ERC20-Example/issues), or hop in our [Discord](https://discordapp.com/invite/jrnFEvq) channel and ask away.
+Still not working?
+[Create a Github Issue](https://github.com/ethereum-optimism/ERC20-Example/issues), or hop in our Discord channel and ask away.

 ## Wasn't that easy?
 The OVM provides a fresh new take on layer 2 development: it's identical to layer 1 development.
 No hoops, no tricks--the Ethereum you know and love, ready to scale up with L2.
 For more info on our progress and what's going on behind the scenes, you can follow us on [Twitter](https://twitter.com/optimismPBC) and [check out our docs](https://docs.optimism.io)!